barvch/generador-de-sandbox/recursos/TechnicalGuide/README.md

         + *ServiciosLinux*.
 Services installation and configuration script and templates used for Linux/Unix services.
     - **Validaciones**.
 Files used for data validation.
         + *catalogos.ps1*.
 System catalogs.
-        + [obtenerValidaciones.psm1].
-Data type validations.
+        + obtenerValidaciones.psm1.
+Data type validation.

 ## Workflow